-Last year, ESPN estimated that March Madness bets would total to the whopping amount of $10.4 billion.
-That’s real money!
-And real money comes with real tax implications.
-How much your March Madness bracket will cost you at tax time depends on how much you win – or lose!
+Last year, ESPN estimated that March Madness bets would total to the whopping amount of about $10 billion.
+That’s real money, and real money comes with real tax implications.
+How much your March Madness bracket will cost you at tax time depends on how much you win (or lose).

-So if you’re planning to win big this March, don’t forget about taxes.
+So if you’re planning to win big this March, don’t forget about the taxes involved.